 - 3.3.1 If a property is only partly occupied, the Council has discretion to request that the Valuation Office Agency (VOA) apportions the property's rateable value between its occupied and unoccupied parts, provided it '...will remain so for a short time only' - 3.3.2 Partially occupied rate relief (often referred to as 'Section 44A' or 's44A' Relief) is not intended to be used merely where part of a property is temporarily not used.
-The intention is aimed at situations where there are practical, financial or economic difficulties in occupying or vacating all of the property, or exceptional circumstances may have arisen meaning the area is incapable of occupation at that time unique to the business
+The intention is aimed at situations where there are practical, financial or economic difficulties in occupying or vacating all of the property, or exceptional circumstances may have arisen meaning the area is incapable of occupation at that time unique to the business - 3.3.3 The effect of the reduction under s44A would be to reduce the rates on the premises to the same level as would be payable if the unoccupied part formed a separate hereditament

-- 3.3.3 The effect of the reduction under s44A would be to reduce the rates on the premises to the same level as would be payable if the unoccupied part formed a separate hereditament - 3.3.4 The ratepayer must allow a Council Officer accompanied access to the property by appointment during normal working hours at a time and date mutually agreed.
+- 3.3.4 If a visit to the property is required to assist in making a decision on an application, the ratepayer must allow a Council Officer accompanied access to the property by appointment during normal working hours at a time and date mutually agreed.
 The Council Officer may take measurements and photographs as evidence during the inspection.
-Full rates remain payable until the visit is concluded and a decision has been made whether or not to award the s44A Relief - 3.3.5 Details of the inspection will be forwarded to the VOA.
-The VOA must then issue a certificate confirming the rateable value of the unoccupied area in order for the s44A relief to be awarded.
-Once the VOA has issued a certificate, relief must be awarded in accordance with it. - 3.3.6 If awarded, relief in the Sandwell area will only normally start from the date stated on the application and will only be awarded for up to a maximum of three months (or six months for an industrial hereditament) in a financial year.
+Full rates remain payable until the visit is concluded and a decision has been made whether or not to award the s44A Relief - 3.3.5 Every application will be considered on its own merits, but the Council will have particular regard to the effect on its Collection Fund and the interests of local Council Taxpayers when considering whether it is reasonable to award the relief or not.
+Confirmation is required that the business claiming the relief, at the very least, pays its employees the National Minimum Wage and/or the National Living Wage, as appropriate to their age and circumstances - 3.3.6 Following any inspection of the premises but before being referred to the VOA, applications will need to be approved by the Council's Section 151 Officer. - 3.3.7 If awarded, relief in the Sandwell area will only normally start from the date stated on the application and will only be awarded for up to a maximum of three months (or six months for an industrial hereditament) in a financial year.
 In exceptional circumstances, consideration will be given to awarding relief across financial year, for example application made late in the year.
-Consideration will also be given in exceptional circumstances to awarding relief for a retrospective period where the ratepayer can demonstrate good cause for not submitting the application earlier - 3.3.7 Every application will be considered on its own merits, but the Council will have particular regard to the effect on its Collection Fund and the interests of local Council Taxpayers when considering whether it is reasonable to award the relief or not.
-Confirmation is required that the business claiming the relief, at the very least, pays its employees the National Minimum Wage and/or the National Living Wage, as appropriate to their age and circumstances - 3.3.8 Following inspection of the premises but before being referred to the VOA, applications will need to be approved by the Council's Section 151 Officer. - 3.3.9 This is a discretionary relief and full rates will remain payable on a partially occupied property if the Council chooses not to exercise its power in this respect